gongbell/EOSFuzzer/README.md

 ~/EOSFuzzer/dataset/analyze.txt
 ```

+If you need to re-generate the file above, edit `~/EOSFuzzer/dataset/fuzz.py` to call the `analyze` function.

-Settings of EOSFuzzer:
+Settings to run EOSFuzzer:
 ```
 ~/EOSFuzzer/dataset/setting.py
 ```

+If you need to change settings, the comments in the file could help you.

 ## Folders

+### agents

+The folder includes agent contracts.

 ### dataset

-This folder includes agent contracts, sample contracts and a fuzzing script.
+This folder includes agent sample contracts and a fuzzing script.

 ### eos